Luis Fonsi, Daddy Yankee, Justin Bieber Set To Tie Mariah Carey, Boyz II Men’s ‘One Sweet Day’ Chart Record

 It also peaked in the top spot on official singles charts in Spain, Portugal, Luxembourg, and Italy.

 However, it was the Biebs-featuring remix that ruled atop every other official singles chart around the world.
-This included Russia, India, Australia, Canada, Sweden, Norway, multiple markets throughout Asia, the U.K., and of course, the U.S.
+This included Russia, India, Australia, Canada, Sweden, Norway, other European countries, multiple markets throughout Asia, United Arab Emirates, Africa, the U.K., and of course, the U.S.

-On Billboard Hot 100, the original version of the single was at No. 48 when the remix arrived in April.
-It had moved down from No. 44.
+On Billboard’s Hot 100, the original version of the single was at No. 48 when the remix arrived in April.
+It had slipped from No. 44.

 The Bieber-featuring remix debuted on the Hit 100 chart at No. 9 one week after it dropped.
 From there, it soared to No. 3, then dominated for its now 15th week at No. 1.

-With the exception of the official music video (which the Biebs doesn’t appear in), the 23-year-old singer clearly added to the monumental achievements of “Despacito.”
-Any denial of that would be akin to a churlish — and inaccurate — erasure of Boyz II Men’s role on Carey’s “One Sweet Day.”
+With the exception of the official music video and original version of the song, Bieber is clearly part of the monumental achievements of “Despacito.”
+Any denial of that would be akin to a churlish — and inaccurate — erasure of Boyz II Men’s role on Carey’s “One Sweet Day,” or any featured artist on a stratospherically successful remix.

-That doesn’t downplay Fonsi, Ender, and Yankee’s efforts.
-It simply also acknowledges Bieber’s contribution to the global overview of “Despacito’s” ascension, particularly in markets that previously weren’t routinely welcoming to Latin music.
+Recognizing this does not downplay Fonsi, Ender and Yankee’s efforts.
+It simply also acknowledges Bieber’s contribution to a global overview of “Despacito’s” ascension, particularly in markets which previously weren’t routinely welcoming to Latin music.

 As of now, it’s all eyes on Billboard’s Hot 100 chart on Monday.
-Then, it will be known for certain whether or not “Despacito” has tied Carey and Boyz II Men’s 16 weeks at No. 1 record.
+Then, it will be revealed whether or not “Despacito” has tied Carey and Boyz II Men’s 16 weeks at No. 1 record.

 Whatever happens, history has already been made.